The Knights Celestial have come into their own, having discovered their powers (and weaknesses), but it may not be enough. Undead have arisen.

 “What are we to do here?”
 Amira asked.
 “We can’t leave these people unprotected.”

-“I would ask,” Philip said, “That you, Senna, Yselle, and Aldric remain behind to lend protection to the people here.
+“I would ask,” Philip said, “that you, Senna, Yselle, and Aldric remain behind to lend protection to the people here.
 Given the powers Epherion has granted each of us, this seems to me to be a good unit.
 Is anyone opposed?”

 “Yselle is not here,” Amira said.
 “She left in the night.”